haskellfoundation/haskellfoundation.github.io/donations/inkind/platonicsystems.markdown

 ---
-title: Platonic Systems
+title: Platonic.Systems
-summary: TBD
+summary: Updates to the Haskell Foundation website
 ---